-Overview of the Day
++ Overview of the Day

-- 1. Your Greenway Educator will get your class ready for the field trip, including:
+- Your Greenway Educator will get your class ready for the field trip, including:

-- a.
-Introduction to the Mountains to Sound Greenway Trust
+- o Introduction to the forest and Mountains to Sound Greenway Trust

-- b.
-Overview of the day
+- Overview of the day and materials

-- c.
-Behavior expectations
+- Behavior expectations

-- d.
-Use the bathrooms
+- Use the bathrooms

-- 2. Hike with a small group of students and help them use their science journals to explore the forest along the way
+- Hike with your small group of students, following the Greenway signs along the trail.
+Help them use their journals to explore the forest along the way.

-- 3. Eat lunch
+- Eat lunch (Stop #10)

-- 4. Activity varies depending on timing and the weather
+- Activity varies depending on timing and the weather.

-- 5. Hike back to the trailhead
+- Hike back to the trailhead.

+- Whole-class discussion and gather materials.

-- 6. Use the bathrooms and get on the bus
+- Use the bathrooms and get on the bus.

-★ In Case of Emergency
+🔶 In Case of Emergency